gyt4/taiko_qr_cam_plugin/README.md

 # requirments

-to complie it,you need to install opencv4.
+to complie it,you need to install opencv453+,best490,and mingw64 posix seh.